 By Ryan Vlastelica

-on Friday, indicating that the Dow and S&P 500 could extend
+pointed to a lower on Friday, indicating the Dow and S&P 500

-their decline to a third day as investors continued to be wary
+could extend their decline to a third day as investors continued

-* Small-cap stocks weighed on Wall Street on Thursday, as
+* Small-caps weighed on Wall Street on Thursday, as the

 pulling back.
-Investors were worried that prolonged weakness in
+Investors are concerned prolonged weakness in

-small names could be a precursor to broader losses.
+small names could be a precursor of broader losses.

 * The Dow and S&P 500 had their biggest daily decline in a